 The view of an Indian desert dune from the hump of a camel would have to be one of life’s supreme travel moments.
-The textures and colours of the dunes in the late afternoon light are quite wondrous, as is the tranquility of rolling along on the backs of these gentle beasts.
+The textures and colours of the dunes in the late afternoon light are quite wondrous, as is the tranquillity of rolling along on the backs of these gentle beasts.
 Matched only by watching the wide desert sunset, sleeping under the stars and waking to a soft silent sunrise.

 Written by Michael and Elizabeth Fab.
 Michael and Elizabeth have travelled with Tucan Travel on many of their tours in different regions around the world.
 This blog post was inspired by the Wonders of India and Nepal tour.